owengretzinger/gitreadme/README.md

 ## Todo

-- [ ] User dashboard with usage metrics and list of readmes generated
 - [ ] Robust Post Hog capturing
 - [ ] Get a domain name
 - [ ] Enable diagram generation using DeepSeek R1